yoohyunkim/as.180.369/_admin/TA/to-do-TA.md

 - [x] EBM By 08/26: go to library to see about access to premiuem gen AI's
 - [x] EBM By 08/26: create Instructors-Notes folder within _admin with notes file for first class
 - [ ] EBM By 08/26: Go to library and figure out how students can access the Dennett article through the library's resources
+- [ ] EBM By 08/26: add NASA workshop to calendar on the 17th and 24th(only second one will be an assignment); reach out to DUTC to see about getting recording of first one

 20240816-for-20240823 To Do List:
 - [~] EBM By 08/23: Gain access to paid AI's (GT-4o and Claude) using AWS and Azure + figure out which version of Claude is available